HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/au-2/index.md

 a.ii The following events must be identified within application and database audit logs:
 - a.ii.1 | Modifications to the application are tracked in the open source repository hosted within the HHS organization on GitHub.com
 - a.ii.2 | Frontend alerts and errors send a logging message to the backend to log to the server.
 Backend errors are logged to the server.
+Database logs would be inherited from the cloud.gov.
 TODO: make sure we are doing the former or update language
-- a.ii.3 | inherited from Login.gov in terms of login and explicit log off?
+- a.ii.3 | inherited from Login.gov/AMS in terms of login and user-initiated explicit log off.
 Session expiry/timeout and teardown would also be stored in OPS logs ?
-TODO:
+TODO: confirm and link a relevant story down below
-- a.ii.4 | Logged in OPS, TODO: Any cloud.gov inheritance?
+- a.ii.4 | Not applicable. cloud.gov is Platform-as-a-service
-- a.ii.5 | TODO: what exactly are we going to log?
+- a.ii.5 | Inherited from cloud.gov
 - a.ii.6 | Account creation is inherited from Login.gov.
 Modification, role assignment(s), and deletion logged in OPS
-- a.ii.7 | Logged and auditable withinin OPS
+- a.ii.7 | Logged and auditable within OPS
 - a.ii.8 | Logged and auditable within OPS
 - a.ii.9 | Logged and auditable within OPS
-- a.ii.10 | TODO: Printing... ?
+- a.ii.10 | TODO: Seek out policies we can inherit from ACF OCIO

 a.iii The following events must be identified within network device (e.g., router, firewall, switch, wireless access point) audit logs:

-- All are inherited from Cloud.gov
+- All are inherited from cloud.gov

 b.
-Inherited from Cloud.gov
+Inherited from cloud.gov

 c.
-Inherited from Cloud.gov
+Inherited from cloud.gov

 d.
 - Log in lockouts are inherited from Login.gov